shyraptor/marketplace-listing-assistant/README.md

-# Vinted Seller Studio
+# Marketplace Listing Assistant

 ![License](https://img.shields.io/badge/license-GPLv3-blue)

-**A desktop application for Vinted sellers to prepare professional product listings with background replacement, tag management, and description generation.**
+**Listing Assistant is a desktop application designed to help sellers create product listings.**
+Originally developed with Vinted sellers in mind, the app has grown to be flexible enough for any online marketplace.

 ## 🌟 Overview

-Vinted Seller Studio helps sellers create professional-looking product listings by automating background replacement, organizing measurements, generating hashtags, and formatting descriptions for optimal marketplace visibility.
+Listing Assistant streamlines the process of preparing online product listings.
+It automates background replacement, organizes measurements, generates hashtags, and formats descriptions for improved visibility.

+*This project was initially tailored for Vinted, but its features are applicable to various selling platforms.*

-*This has been mostly "vibe coded" with the assistance of AI.*
+*The app has been mostly "vibe coded" with the assistance of AI.*

 ![App Screenshot](screenshot1.png)